linode/docs/docs/applications/media-servers/install-plex-media-server-on-centos-7/index.md

 ## Install and Configure Plex

 1. Go to [Plex's download page](https://www.plex.tv/media-server-downloads/).
-Select *Linux*, click *Choose Distribution*.
+Select *Linux*, and then click *Choose Distribution*.

     ![Plex download button](plex-download-button.png)

-1. In the menu that appears, right-click on *CentOS 7* and copy the download link.
-Use cURL to download the .rpm package directly to your Linode.
+1. In the menu that appears, right-click on *CentOS 64-bit (RPM for CentOS 7 or newer)* and copy the download link.
+Use `cURL` to download the .rpm package directly to your Linode.
 The example below uses the current link for CentOS at the time of writing.
 Be sure you install the most recent version of Plex.

         curl -O https://downloads.plex.tv/plex-media-server/1.14.1.5488-cc260c476/plexmediaserver-1.14.1.5488-cc260c476.x86_64.rpm